Nestor Makhno: Personal life

 While imprisoned in the 1910s, Makhno received "warm letters" from one Nastia Vasetskaia, a young peasant woman from Huliaipole.
-After his return home in 1917, the two met and became a couple, living together on a commune where Makhno contributed.
-His activism during this time, however, left him "little time for personal affairs".
+After his return home in 1917, the two met and married, living together on a commune where Makhno contributed.
+But his activism during this time left him "little time for personal affairs".
 Vasetskaia was eventually forced to flee Huliaipole after being threatened by Black Guards, taking their child with her.
-After Makhno himself was forced into exile by the invasion of the Central Powers in early 1918, Makhno managed to reunite with Vasetskaia in Tsaritsyn, finding her lodging at a nearby farm.
+After Makhno himself was forced into exile by the invasion of the Central Powers in early 1918, he managed to reunite with Vasetskaia in Tsaritsyn, finding her lodging at a nearby farm.
 Makhno soon left her to continue his travels.
 They never saw each other again.
 Their baby died young and, after hearing a rumor that Makhno had also died, Vasetskaia found another partner.

 Following the Makhnovist capture of Huliaipole from the Central Powers in late 1918, Makhno met a local schoolteacher called Halyna Kuzmenko, who became his wife and a leading figure in the Makhnovshchina.
-With the defeat of the Makhnovshchina, the couple fled to Romania and then on to Poland, where Kuzmenko gave birth to their daughter Elena while she and Makhno were both in prison.
+With the defeat of the Makhnovist movement, the couple fled to Romania and then on to Poland, where Kuzmenko gave birth to their daughter Elena while she and Makhno were both in prison.
 The family finally settled in Paris but were forced to live separately for some time due to Makhno's worsening tuberculosis.

-Years after Makhno's death, Volin described Makhno's "greatest failing" as being alcohol abuse, claiming that "under the influence of alcohol, he became perverse, over-excitable, unfair, intractable and violent."
+Years after Makhno's death, Volin described Makhno's "greatest failing" as being alcohol abuse, claiming that "under the influence of alcohol, he became perverse, over-excitable, unfair, intractable and violent".
 These claims of alcoholism were disputed by Ida Mett and Makhno's biographer Alexandre Skirda, who respectively noted Makhno's low alcohol tolerance and his enforcement of prohibition during the war.
-Although other biographers, such as Michael Malet and Victor Peters, wrote that Makhno began to drink heavily during the final years of his life, "when he knew that the tuberculosis was killing him anyway."
+Other biographers, such as Michael Malet and Victor Peters, wrote that Makhno began to drink heavily during the final years of his life, "when he knew that the tuberculosis was killing him anyway".

 Makhno's widow and his daughter Elena were deported to Nazi Germany for forced labor during World War II.
 After the end of the war they were arrested by the Soviet NKVD and taken to Kyiv for trial in 1946.
 For the crime of "anti-Soviet agitation", Halyna was sentenced to eight years of hard labor in Mordovia and Elena was sentenced to five years in Kazakhstan.
 Following the death of Stalin, the two were reunited in Taraz, where they spent the rest of their lives: Halyna would die in 1978, followed by Elena in 1993.
 Makhno's relatives in Huliaipole faced harassment by Ukrainian authorities up until the dissolution of the Soviet Union.